amd/ZenDNN/docs/zendnnl_build.md

 #### 1.3.1.
 Standalone Build

 Standalone build is primarily used for library development, and independent test and benchmarking purposes.
 In this build, the build system discovers all its dependencies before building the library.
-The dependencies are discovered as follows
+The dependencies are discovered in one of three ways:
-  - As a part of the build, they are downloaded and built before the library, or
+  - **Default**: Downloaded from public repositories and built automatically.
-  - The developer provides a local build of a dependency.
-This feature is useful if a developer need to experiment with unreleased/beta version of the dependency.
+  - **Local**: The developer provides a local source directory of a dependency.
+ZenDNN builds it from that source instead of cloning.
+Useful for testing unreleased/beta dependency versions.
+  - **Injection**: The developer provides a pre-built install directory of a dependency.
+ZenDNN uses it as-is without any compilation.
+Useful when the dependency is already built and installed separately.

 #### 1.3.2 Framework Integration Build